jcstier/jaws/README.md

 Just Another Web Scraper

-### Sub Projects ###
+### Projects ###
+* jaws-central - The main work dispatcher to jaws-rc
 * jaws-rc - jaws remote client.
-The distributed app that will do actual web scraping.
+The distributed app that will do the actual web scraping.
+* jaws-es - jaws ElasticSearch module.
+This interfaces to ElasticSearch for CRUD operations.
-* jaws-model - model classes for sending data between the remote client and jaws.
+* jaws-model - model classes for sending data between the remote client, central and ElasticSearch.

+### Building JAWS ####

+### Running JAWS ###